 gas - one of the `divisions' of matter, theories for existence / actions

-G.B.R - `Great Barrier Reef', now being damaged and threatened by heavy pollution (via corrupt politicos and corporates) - see controversy
+G.B.R - `Great Barrier Reef', damaged and threatened by heavy pollution (via corrupt politicos and corporates) - controversy, proof of AGW lies

 genes - can only adapt to the present (soon to be `past'); are not a `blueprint'; nor can they be `selfish'